About the Course

 Karl Stark

-Karl Stark is Director of Content Strategy for Penn LDI, where he focuses on encouraging LDI Fellows to write for the public.
-Before joining LDI, he worked for more than three decades at the Philadelphia Inquirer, where he served as Health Editor, Business News Editor and National/Foreign Editor, among other posts.
+Karl Stark is Director of Content Strategy at Penn LDI, where he focuses on encouraging LDI Fellows to write for the public.
+Before joining LDI, he worked for more than three decades at the Philadelphia Inquirer as Health Editor, Business News Editor, and National/Foreign Editor, among other posts.
 His reporting on the bankrupt Allegheny health system led to indictments of the top three executives.
-He also served as President of the Association of Health Care Journalists, the nation’s leading group of health reporters and editors.
+He also served as President of the Association of Health Care Journalists (AHCJ), the nation’s leading group of health reporters and editors.
 He is a co-author of AHCJ’s “Covering the Quality of Health Care – A Resource Guide for Journalists” and leads a session on covering hospital finances at AHCJ’s annual meeting.
-He is a graduate of Yale University where he played varsity tennis.
-He also has distant memories of skating competitively with his sister Julie.
+He is a graduate of Yale University.

 Matthew Zencey